Brachytherapy uses highly localized radiation to destroy cancerous tumors by placing a radioactive isotope directly inside the treatment area. The

 product delivers therapeutic radiation from within the tumor without the entrance skin dose and associated side effects of treatment that characterize external-beam radiation therapy.
 This

 feature allows safe delivery of higher doses needed for treating both non-resectable and radiation-resistant cancers.

-According to Global Industry Analysts, by 2025 the U.S. brachytherapy market will reach $2 billion.
-It is estimated that the U.S. market represents
+According to Global Industry Analysts, by 2027 the Global brachytherapy market will reach $550 million (USD).
+It is estimated that the U.S. market

-approximately half of the global market.
+represents approximately half of the global market.
 Vivos believes there are significant opportunities in prostate, breast, liver, pancreatic, head and neck cancers.
-The 2019 U.S. estimated
+The 2019

 Vivos has exclusively licensed Yttrium-90 (Y-90) polymer composite technology from *Battelle Memorial Institute, developed at Pacific Northwest

 National Laboratory, a leading research institute for government and commercial customers.